 This week in Husker history

-The week of March 3-9, looking back in stretches of years divisible by five:
+The week of March 3-9, looking back in five-year intervals:

 1933: Former Husker football All-American Ray Richards pulls off some villainous deeds as as a pro wrestler as boxing legend Jack Dempsey referees. | Richards bio